hyphanet/website/README.md

 ## For Translators ##

-*Note that by contributing a translation you agree to triple license it under the GFDL, CC-BY 4.0 and GPLv2+ licenses.*
+*Note that by contributing a translation you agree to triple license it under the GFDL, CC-BY-SA 4.0 and GPLv2+ licenses.*

 We might switch to Transifex soon, for now these are the steps: